marijnh/Eloquent-JavaScript/06_object.md

 {{index "getPrototypeOf function"}}

-As you might have guessed, the `Object.getPrototypeOf` function returns the prototype of an object.
+As you guess, `Object.getPrototypeOf` returns the prototype of an object.

 {{index "toString method"}}